Fonta1n3/FullyNoded/Readme.md

 - A ready to use `torrc` file that conforms to the guidelines above is available [here](./Docs/torrc-tailored.md).
 - Check that your node is **on**, that it's really running.

 ### On the device running FN:
 - Now in Fully Noded go to `Settings` > `Node Manager` > `+` and add a new node by inputting your RPC credentials and copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rgd.onion:8332`.
 - You should never type (password) fields manually, just copy and paste between devices.
 Between Apple Mac, iphone and iPad, the clipboard will be synced as soon as you *put on bluetooth* on at least two of the devices.
 Once bluetooth is on on your mac and ipad then it should automatically paste over from the computer to iPad and back.
 Same should work for iPhone.
 - Add *mainnet*, *testnet*, and / or *regtest net* at your convenience.
 You can run all three and connect to all three.

-- Restart Tor on your nodes computer `brew services restart tor, and check that your node is **on**; that it's really running.
+- Restart Tor on your nodes computer `brew services restart tor`, and check that your node is **on**; that it's really running.
 Hard stop FN app on your device and reopen FN.
 - And you should be able to connect to your V3 hidden service from anywhere in the world with your node completely behind a firewall and no port forwarding

-Skip the Windows section to see the ideal `bitcoin.conf` settings for FN.
+Skip the Windows section to see the suggested `bitcoin.conf` settings for FN.

-## Connecting over Tor (Windows 10)
+## Connecting over Tor Windows 10
 If you already have the Tor Expert Bundle installed you can skip the first 3 steps.

-## On the device running your node
+### On the device running your node
 - Download the Tor Expert Bundle [here](https://www.torproject.org/download/tor/)
 - Unpack the "Tor" folder onto your C: drive.
 - Open PowerShell as admin (Press Windows Key + X and then select PowerShell (Admin))